Reliant Rialto: Rialto SE

 The Rialto SE was introduced in 1986.
 Whilst the best selling model in the Rialto 2 range was the estate, Reliant introduced for the first time a hatchback Rialto, after much development to the roof structure to add enough strength for the tailgate hinges.
 This model was a huge commercial success, and soon become Reliant's best selling model.

 Mechanical parts of the new Rialto SE had reverted to the standard specification engine, but now with a grey rocker cover, and were equipped with a pre-engaged starter motor for improved starting.

-Bodywork now came in brighter colours than before, as well as having a black gradient decal border running along the bottom of the car, plus a single orange pin stripe running front to rear in the centre of the car.
+Bodywork now came in brighter colours than before, as well as having a black body decals running along the bottom of the car, plus a single orange pin stripe running front to rear in the centre of the car.